da-baranov/AspNetCore.ExtDirect/README.md

   * Remote function calls
   * Ordered and named arguments
   * Polling

-Form uploads are not implemented yet.
+  * Form POSTS and file uploads

 If you are restricted with .NET Framework 4.5-4.8, this library will not be helpful for you.
 Consider using this a little bit outdated but still actual project [Ext.Direct for ASP.NET MVC](https://github.com/elishnevsky/ext-direct-mvc)